Superbike World Championship: 2023

+On 23 April 2023, Ducati reached 400 victories in Superbike and Álvaro Bautista won 40 victories.

+Álvaro Bautista won his second Superbike world title for Ducati and Ducati won its 19th manufacturer title.

+2024

+Jonathan Rea moved from Kawasaki to Yamaha.

+Nicolò Bulega, 2023 Supersport champion, makes his debut at the Superbike World Championship.

+Toprak Razgatlıoğlu moves from Yamaha to BMW.
+On March 24, 2024, Álvaro Bautista reached 60 victories with Ducati.

+On 1 April 2024, Formula One Owners Liberty Media Bought 86% of Dorna Sport which owns MotoGP and World Superbikes.

+Toprak Razgatlıoğlu, who had previously won the championship in 2021, won his second Superbike world title.

+Ducati won its 20th manufacturer title.

+2025

+Jonathan Rea declared his retirement at the end of this season.

+Toprak Razgatlıoğlu won his third Superbike world title.
+Ducati won its 21st Superbike world title.
+On 19 October 2025, Nicolò Bulega achieved 20 Superbike victories.
+While Toprak Razgatlıoğlu left Superbike at the end of this season as world champion, moving on to MotoGP with Yamaha for 2026.
+Toprak Razgatlıoğlu has achieved 78 Superbike victories, second only to Jonathan Rea in the all-time Superbike wins list.

+2026

 Riders

 Riders from all over the world compete in the Superbike World Championship.
 The championship is perhaps most closely followed in Italy because of Ducati and the United Kingdom where superbike racing has been the most popular form of motorcycle racing.
 National-championship superbike racing is conducted in several countries, including the United States, the UK and Japan.
 Riders from Australia and the United States have traditionally been successful in the world championship.
 No American rider had won a race since Colin Edwards won the 2002 championship until Ben Spies joined the series in 2009, but no Americans competed in the series between 2003 and 2007.

 British rider Carl Fogarty had long been the most successful rider in the championship's history, winning the championship four times, and amassing a total of 59 race wins.
 Jonathan Rea cemented his overtaking of Fogarty in the history books by winning his fifth consecutive world championship title in 2019, amassing a new record number of race wins, too.
 Rea went on to win his sixth title in 2020.

 Many riders successful in the Superbike World Championship have gone on to MotoGP, such as 2002 champion Colin Edwards, 2007 champion James Toseland, and 2005 runner-up Chris Vermeulen.
 The championship has seen several former MotoGP riders move to it, usually after failing to earn competitive rides.
 The 2008 field includes five former MotoGP winners: Max Biaggi, Carlos Checa and Makoto Tamada all raced exclusively in MotoGP before joining SBK, while Troy Bayliss, Noriyuki Haga, and Régis Laconi had alternating spells in both.